TheEnderTeam/EnderSMPRecipes/README.md

 # EnderSMP Recipes
-A recipes mod for EnderSMP, attempting to replace some of the Create: Automated mods.
+A recipes mod for EnderSMP, attempting to replace some of the Create: Automated mods.\
+THIS CURRENTLY DOESNT HOST SOURCE CODE - WILL SOMETIME IN THE GREAT FUTURE

 TODO: <br />
 Creative tank <br />